 How to Create a 3D Text in DaVinciResolve 12.5 and Fusion 8

-In this article, we will show you how to create a 3D Text in DaVinci Resolve 12.5 and Fusion 8.
+It is said Blackmagic Design’s Fusion is the most advanced compositing software for visual effect, motion graphic design and 3D animation.
+Well, in the article, we will show you how to create a 3D Text in DaVinci Resolve 12.5 and Fusion 8.
 If you have not downloaded Fusion, click here.

 How to Create a 3D Text in DaVinci Resolve